vldr/Cyth/README.md

 #### Arrays

-In this next section, we'll show how to share arrays between C and Cyth.
+In this next section, we will show how to share arrays between C and Cyth.

 The `cyth.h` header provides a `CyArray` struct definition which matches the memory layout of arrays in Cyth: